Easter Crisis: Christian X dismisses government

 Demonstrations against the king at Amalienborg Square in 1920.

 Subsequently, Christian dismissed the rest of the government and replaced it with a de facto conservative caretaker cabinet under Otto Liebe.
 The dismissal caused demonstrations and an almost revolutionary atmosphere in Denmark, and for several days, the future of the monarchy seemed very much in doubt.
 In light of this, negotiations were opened between the king and members of the Social Democrats.

 Christian X appoints more widely accepted prime minister

 Faced with the potential overthrow of the Danish crown, Christian backed down and dismissed his own government, installing as a compromise cabinet under Michael Pedersen Friis until elections could be held later that year.

 This was the most recent time that a sitting Danish monarch took political action without the full support of parliament.
 Following the crisis, Christian accepted his drastically reduced role as symbolic head of state.
-The Danish constitution remains largely unchanged in this area, and the unchanged wording still literally gives the same powers to the monarch that Christian used, though practice has changed.
+The Danish constitution remains largely unchanged in this area, giving the same powers to the current monarch that Christian used.